Fran Brown: Baylor

 Brown followed Rhule to Baylor where he served as the Bears' assistant head coach and defensive backs coach for the 2017 and 2018 seasons.
 During his time in Waco, Brown was considered Baylor's top recruiter.

-Second Stint at Temple
+Second stint at Temple

 Following the 2018 season, Brown interviewed for the head coaching job at Temple that eventually went to Manny Diaz.
 Diaz's first hire at Temple was to bring Brown in as assistant head coach and co-defensive coordinator.
 After 17 days, Diaz left Temple to return to Miami for the head coaching job.
 Brown interviewed for the Temple head coaching job, but it eventually went to Rod Carey.
-Carey kept Brown on the Temple Owl's coaching staff as the co-defensive coordinator.
+Carey kept Brown on the Owls coaching staff as the co-defensive coordinator.